 A word of caution is in order at this point.
 You become spiritual and experience God’s power as a way of life as a result of faith and faith alone.
-The Bible clearly teaches that “the just shall live by faith," and "Without faith it is impossible to please God."
+The Bible clearly teaches that “the righteous will live by faith” and “without faith it is impossible to please God” (Romans 1:17; Hebrews 11:6, New International Version 1984).
 The practice of spiritual discipline and activities is the result of faith.
-Bible study, prayer, witnessing and obedience are vitally important, but they should be regarded as the result — the overflow — of the life of faith, not as the means of faith, though faith grows as you see the faithfulness of God through an understanding of his Word.
+Bible study, prayer, witnessing and obedience are vitally important, but they should be regarded as the result — the overflow — of the life of faith, not as the means of faith, though faith grows as you see the faithfulness of God through an understanding of His Word.

-Paul says, “I want to remind you that your strength must come from the Lord’s mighty power within you."
-Jesus Christ, the visible expression of God in whom dwells all of the fullness of the Godhead bodily — to whom all authority in heaven and earth has been given — lives in all of us who have become His children through faith in Christ.
+Paul says, “I want to remind you that your strength must come from the Lord’s mighty power within you” (Ephesians 6:10, Living Bible).
+Jesus Christ, the visible expression of God in whom dwells all of the fullness of the Godhead bodily — to whom all authority in heaven and earth has been given — lives in all of us who have become His children through faith in Him.
 You do not have any strength in yourself.
 You must rely totally upon the mighty resurrection strength of our Lord through His Holy Spirit.

 Now I realize how totally incapable I am of living the Christian life — how weak I am in my own strength and yet how strong I am in Christ.
-As Paul said, “I can do everything through him (Christ) who gives me strength."
+As Paul said, “I can do everything through Him who gives me strength” (NIV 1984).

 Yes, I am the Vine; you are the branches.
-Whoever lives in me and I in him shall produce a large crop of fruit.
-For apart from me, you can’t do a thing.
+Whoever lives in Me and I in him shall produce a large crop of fruit.
+For apart from Me, you can’t do a thing.
+(TLB)

 In your own strength you are helpless, spiritually impotent and fruitless; you are like a branch cut off from the vine if you try to live your own life, even as a Christian.
 But if you abide in Christ, and His Word abides in you, it is His life-giving power that is expressed through you and enables you to live and witness for Him.

-Jesus explained the importance of a fruitful witness in John 15:8 "This is to my Father’s glory, that you bear much fruit, showing yourselves to be my disciples.”
+Jesus explained the importance of a fruitful witness in John 15:8 (NIV 1984): “This is to My Father’s glory, that you bear much fruit, showing yourselves to be My disciples.”